Last updated: 12/01/2012

 • It has a very good antenna, so it performs better

-• It has a powerful radio; the Mobile/Marine has a 600mW radio with automatic power negotiation.
+• It has a powerful radio; the Elite has a 1000+mW radio with automatic power negotiation.
 Contrast this to the typical laptop antenna with a 10-15mW radio.
 This allows for longer-distance transmissions to the WiFi Access Point (hotspot).

-• The Mobile/Marine has a very good radio receiver in it.
+• The WFR rooftop unit has a very good radio receiver in it.
 It is far more sensitive than most consumer wifi radios, so it can operate at longer distances from the hotspot.

-No other mobile router on the market has a device like this integrated with it.
-This is a unique capability and it alone is reason enough to buy a WiFiRanger Home or Go, in my opinion.
+No other mobile cellular router on the market has a rooftop device like this integrated with it.
+This is a unique capability and it alone is reason enough to buy a WiFiRanger product, in my opinion.

 click to expand

-Shown in the picture series above on the far left is a Bullet, and a Bullet with an 8dbi omni antenna mounted to it, much like the Marine.
-The second picture is my "homebuilt" Mobile that was used for testing the Boost feature (firmware) before the WiFiRanger hardware was available, temporarily mounted to the ladder of my RV.
+Shown in the picture series above on the far left is a Bullet, and a Bullet with an 8dbi omni antenna mounted to it.
+The second picture is my "homebuilt" Mobile that was used for testing the WiFiRanger firmware before the WiFiRanger hardware was available, temporarily mounted to the ladder of my RV.
 The third picture shows a Bullet mounted to a painters pole.
 This is a temporary mount - strap it to the ladder once it is raised.
 The fourth picture shows a Bullet held in a commercial bracket intended for mounting Access Points.
 This mount can hold things in any position.

 Dream Cellular Internet System

-If I could start over again and money was no object then this is what I would buy.
+This is what I would use, if I configured a system today.
 Make sure you check these items out for yourself - things change rapidly in electronics and this may not be current info, or it may not be applicable to your needs.
 Be especially careful to understand the router and its features/limitations as they apply to you.

 A Viable Alternative - Smartphone Hotspots